Trump Moves To Let States Regulate Coal Plant Emissions

 The Clean Power Plan that McCarthy advocated for never went into effect.

 Energy companies, industry groups and more than two dozen states challenged the regulation soon after it was announced, claiming it was an unlawful overreach by Obama's EPA.
-The Supreme Court put a stay on the Clean Power Plan in 2016 and the Trump Administration later asked federal courts to stand down as it worked to rewrite the rule.
+The Supreme Court put a stay on the Clean Power Plan in 2016, and the Trump administration later asked federal courts to stand down as it worked to rewrite the rule.

-Even without the regulation, the U.S. has seen a decline in carbon dioxide emissions from power plants, as growth in renewable energy and cheap natural gas have moved more energy providers away from coal, and states have stepped in with their own plans.
+Even without the regulation, the U.S. has seen a decline in carbon dioxide emissions from power plants, as growth in renewable energy and cheap natural gas have moved more energy providers away from coal and as states have stepped in with their own plans.

 A recent study suggests that the U.S. may still even meet the short-term emissions reductions required under the Paris climate agreement, which the U.S. plans to exit, because of those larger market trends.